Earth Spirit Hearth

 Preheat the oven to 450° F (240° C).

-Beat egg and add a tsp water, set aside.
+Beat egg and add tsp water; set aside.

-Cut off 1/4 size pieces one at a time, and work just enough of the flour into the dough so it can be handled, but no more. it will be a little sticky.
+Cut off 1/4-inch pieces one at a time, and work just enough of the flour into the dough so it can be handled, but no more.
+It will be a little sticky.

-Roll dough piece with finger, spreading fingers as you roll to lengthen the dough into long rope about 1/2 inch wide.
+Roll the dough piece with your finger, spreading your fingers as you roll to lengthen the dough into a long rope about 1/2 inch wide.

 Brush the buns with the egg mixture.